-More than just a ball of fluff, it turns out that cats can make our lives happier and healthier; cat people may not be crazy after all!
+More than just a ball of fluff, it turns out that cats can make our lives happier and healthier; cat lovers may not be crazy after all!

 It is no secret that pets make you feel good, but not everyone can always get one.
 With our busy lives in metro cities, space and time is a big constraint.
 However, unlike dogs, cats don’t take up much space and are considerably more independent.
 They clean themselves, are self-sufficient and low maintenance.
 While cleaning the litter box is no bed of roses, it’s more convenient than having to take them out for a walk to do their business, like dogs.
 Moreover, they prefer to stay indoors and like their own space.
 Live and let live is the philosophy most cats live by.

 Since we have established that cats are great roommates, let’s talk about how they can improve your health.
 Apart from lifting your mood, cats are also known to have a positive impact on your physical health.
-Here are 7 ways your cat can help you lead a happier and healthier life.
+Here are health benefits of having a cat

 - They Help Relieve Stress And Anxiety

 Having a cat sitting in your lap, purring, has a calming effect.
-Cuddling or petting a cat releases oxytocin or the ‘cuddle chemical’, which has a soothing effect and helps you relax.
+Cuddling or petting a cat releases oxytocin or the ‘cuddle chemical’, which has a soothing effect and helps you relax and eliminate such negative emotions.
 Caring for your cat, petting and cuddling with them also helps you feel less stressed and lifts your mood.